-As a teacher, it is important that you look after your professional reputation, and this is just as relevant online as offline.
+As a member of Academy staff, it is important that you look after your professional reputation, and this is just as relevant online as offline.
 It is a good idea to review online content which relates to you; carrying out a search on your name using public search engines can help identify old posts, websites, images or blogs which might be viewed by whoever wishes to look.
 You should also review your social network account(s), particularly the content and the privacy settings in place.
 Think carefully about the type of photo that you use as your profile picture.
 Privacy settings on social networking services (SNS) allow you to control who can see your content; including your photos, albums, wall posts, status updates and personal information, and you can limit these to ‘Friends’ or customise further.

-Protecting Yourself while using Online Services or Mobile Phones
+Protecting Yourself While Using Online Services or Mobile Phones

 It is good practice to set a PIN or passcode for your mobile phone.
 Phones can carry large amounts of personal data, including photos, and PIN codes can help to keep these protected and prevent others accessing and misusing your content.
 Some teachers’ professional standing has been compromised after losing their phones, as a consequence of personal data being forwarded or made public.
 When using SNS such as Facebook or other applications on smartphones, it is important to remember to log out.
 Not logging out means that you are continually signed in, which again can be compromising if your phone gets into the wrong hands and there is no PIN protection.
-In a similar way, when you are at school, take care to prevent others gaining access to your school account, particularly when using PCs in classrooms or terminals that are also accessible to pupils and others — make sure that you log out from your own school account after using it.
+In a similar way, when you are at the Academy, take care to prevent others gaining access to your Academy account, particularly when using PCs in classrooms or terminals that are also accessible to students and others — make sure that you log out from your own Academy account after using it.
 Don’t leave your desk unsupervised while you are logged in.

 It is also good practice to ensure that the passwords to e-mail accounts, bank accounts, SNS and other services that you use are strong and secure — with a mixture of lower and upper case letters, symbols and numbers.
 This is to prevent other users from accessing your accounts and helps to prevent identity theft.
 Changing these passwords regularly is also recommended.